-pupils from extremism and radicalisation as part of the school's broader work to promote equality, foster good relations between groups and with communities, and safeguard pupils.
-However, teachers should contact the NASUWT if they have particular concerns about policy or practice in their school or if they have concerns about the way in which inspectors cover these issues when they inspect the school.
+promote equality, foster good relations between groups and with communities, and safeguard pupils.
+However, school leaders should contact the NASUWT if they have particular concerns about policy or practice in the school or if they have concerns about the way in which inspectors cover these issues when they inspect the school.